amema42/minishell/README.md

 ### Exit Status

-- Stored in a global variable or a special structure.
+- Stored in a global variable.
 - Accessible via `$?` in the shell.

 ### Builtin Commands

-- Implemented as functions that directly manipulate the shell's state.
+- Implemented as functions that directly manipulate the shell's state:
+'cd': Changes the current directory.
+echo: Prints text to the standard output.
+pwd: Prints the current working directory.
+export: Sets environment variables.
+unset: Unsets environment variables.
+env: Prints all environment variables.
+exit: Exits the shell.

 - Example for `cd`:
   ```c
   void my_cd(char **args)